sis-direct/CrowdFunding/README.md

-Crowdfunding for Joomla!
+Crowdfunding Platform for Joomla!
 ==========================
-( Version 2.1 )
+( Version 2.2 )
 - - -

 Crowdfunding is a platform that provides functionality for creating collective funding websites, powered by Joomla!
 CMS.